-She completed her studies in Biotechnology and later specialized in Bioinformatics in order to be part of scientific projects from the collection of samples, through processing, to the subsequent analysis of data.
-She is currently a PhD student at González Lab, researching which parts of the genome may be involved in adaptation to different environments using Drosophila (the fruit fly).
+She graduated with a degree in Biotechnology and later specialized in Bioinformatics in order to be part of scientific projects from the collection of samples, through processing, to the subsequent analysis of data.
+She completed her PhD at González Lab, researching which parts of the genome may be involved in adaptation to different environments using Drosophila (the fruit fly).
 Currently, she is a postdoctoral researcher at Centre de Biologie pour la Gestion des Populations (CBGP), Montpellier, France.

 “Being part of a citizen science project such as #MelanogasterCTF is very enriching both for scientists and for the students of the participating schools.
 This type of project allows to make science known to citizens as something much more accessible than it seems, and thus establishes a relationship in which both scientists and citizens help each other.”

-Graduate student of biotechnology at IQS School of Engineering (URL), an institution that has allowed her to develop her skills and interest in research.
+Graduated in Biotechnology and MSc in Pharmaceutical and Biotechnology Industry.
 During summer 2019, she completed an internship in the IRTA Torre Marimón ruminant department, working on the production of recombinant proteins.
-Currently, she works at González Lab at the Institut de Biologia Evolutiva (CSIC-UPF) to develop her final degree project based on in the study of the role of transposable elements (TE) in the adaptation of Drosophila melanogaster from the application of CRISPR / Cas9 technology to functionally validate the identified mutations.
+Later, she worked at González Lab at the Institut de Biologia Evolutiva (CSIC-UPF) to develop her final degree project based on the study of the role of transposable elements (TE) in the adaptation of Drosophila melanogaster from the application of CRISPR / Cas9 technology to functionally validate the identified mutations.
 Currently, she is a predoctoral researcher in the research team Retrovirología y Estudios Clínicos (GREC) at the Instituto de Investigación del Sida IrsiCaixa, Hospital Universitari Germans Trias i Pujol, Campus Can Ruti, Badalona, Spain.